OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 # Adding Study Subjects
-![add subject](investigator-manual_images/add_subject_menu.png "add subject") When you start entering data, the first thing you must do is add study subjects.
+![add subject](investigator-manual_images/add_subject_menu.png "add subject")

+When you start entering data, the first thing you must do is add study subjects.
 This can be done in three ways:

-1. 1.By using the link Add New Subject, in the upper right corner of the Subject matrix
+1. By using the link Add New Subject, in the upper right corner of the Subject matrix
-2. 2.By using the menu-option Add Subject
+2. By using the menu-option Add Subject
-3. 3.By clicking the menu "Tasks"-"Submit Data"-"Add Subject"
+3. By clicking the menu "Tasks"-"Submit Data"-"Add Subject"

 When you choose one of the above the screen Add Subject opens.
 Here you provide the Study Subject ID, the Secondary ID, Date of Enrollment and Gender.
 Type in the following:
 ![enter subject](investigator-manual_images/enter_subject.png "enter subject")